ceponatia/llm-rpg/docs/development/static-frontend.md

 * If admin requires authentication, gate HTML (index) while allowing hashed static assets for caching.
 * Avoid embedding secrets in the frontend build (no direct inclusion of API keys).
 Use runtime configuration endpoints if needed.
 * Ensure `X-Admin-Key` or token-based auth protects sensitive API endpoints beyond static asset gating.
+* The runtime config endpoint `/admin/config.json` is intentionally public-safe: it must never include secrets or privileged tokens—only branding, feature flags, and build metadata.
+Review `adminConfig.ts` for allowed fields before adding new ones.

 ---